How to Write Website Content for Top SEO Rankings

 Do Not Copy Content from Other Websites

 Keyword prominence refers to where the keyword appears within any important section of a page.
-In general, to show importance you should place your targeted keywords at the beginning of all sections of your page listed below like the main body content, title tag, description meta-tag, keywords meta-tag, etc.
+In general, to show importance you should place your targeted keywords at the beginning of all sections of your page listed below like the main body content, title tag, description meta-tag, etc.

 Keywords At Top and Bottom